Neha-081/Backend-Internshala/README.md

 # Internshala.in

-Hello everyone In our masai Unit-3 journey,At the last week we have to create a project this week called as a construct week.
+Hello everyone , we have to create a project this week called as a construct week.
 So we got a project Internshala.in to add the backend functionality.
 ## Team Internshala

 Contributions are always welcome!